Most popular self-guided hike

 - route advice from Andy who is a qualified Mountain Leader who has often walked the route himself, and

 - transfers to Linn of Dee

 The trip is very popular with couples, but priced on our website for 4 or more people.
 Please enquire directly with us if your group is smaller than 4 people.
 We’ll quote you directly.

 Photo credit: Scot Mountain Holidays

-Hiking the Lairig Ghru is a challenge in itself which can be completed as a charity challenge.
+Hiking the Lairig Ghru is a challenge in itself which anyone can complete as a charity challenge.
 It is a well-known and clearly defined goal familiar to most Scottish hikers, though has less of a reputation south of the border.
 Some mountain rescue teams already offer the route as an organised challenge event.
 Please contact us if you are proposing to hike the Lairig Ghru to raise funds for a charity.

 Guided hike option:

 We can also offer the Lairig Ghru as a guided option which might be a good option if you are on your own as we are not able to combine self-guided groups for insurance reasons.
 Please phone: 01479 831 331 for full details or visit our contact us page.